 Documents to download

 In September 2021, the Turing Scheme replaced the Erasmus+ programme in providing funding for participants in UK universities to go on international study and work placements.
 The decision not to fund students coming to the UK as part of the Turing Scheme has prompted concern there will be a decrease in international students and the benefits they bring to the UK.

 In July 2021, a new post-study work visa for international students, the ‘Graduate route’, opened.
 The graduate visa gives international graduates permission to stay in the UK for two years after successfully completing a course in the UK.
-For graduates who completed a PhD or other doctoral qualification, the visa lasts for 3 years.
+For graduates who completed a PhD or other doctoral qualification, the visa lasts for three years.

 Funding

-Research income from the EU was worth £883 million to UK universities in 2019/20, or 14% of total research income.
+Research income from the EU was worth £772 million to UK universities in 2022/23, or 11% of total research income.
 It included grants and contracts from EU Government bodies, charities, and the private sector.
+Research income from non-EU overseas sources was £727 million, or 10% of all research income in the same year.

 The costs and benefits of international students to the UK

 Alongside these economic benefits, surveys have shown international students benefit the UK higher education experience by bringing an outward-looking culture to campuses and preparing students for working in a global environment.
+In 2023, over one-quarter of the world’s countries (58) are headed by someone educated in the UK, which is second only to the USA (65).

+Documents to download